 A SaaS product signups page is a type of landing page where the product is hosted on the cloud and once the user fills in the necessary details, the user is immediately taken to the product on the browser.

 Since the product is available on the same platform, the browser, the landing page can succeed in conversion with much fewer details.
 In cases of freemium products, typically an email address and name is sufficient, although if the free license is limited in days, then credit card information may also be needed.
 Although financial details are better captured in a follow-up page rather than initiating it on the landing page itself, which may dissuade users.

 Subscription Landing Page

-A subscription landing page is one which seeks to convert the user into a regular subscriber of an online or offline content channel.
-This may be blogs, opinion articles, magazines, news etc.
+A subscription landing page is one that seeks to convert the user into a regular subscriber of an online or offline content channel.
+This may be blogs, opinion articles, magazines, news, etc.

-The typical information requested needed to start a digital media subscription is email address and name on the landing page.
+The typical information needed to start a digital media subscription is an email address and name on the landing page.

 Download Landing Page

 A download landing page simply captures required user info and allows the download of a software, media, or content file.